Protocol for Ante-Natal Care

 Specific Goals:

-- Relieve discomforts (back pain, pelvic pain).
+- Alleviate musculoskeletal discomfort (e.g., back pain, pelvic pain).

 - Improve physical fitness, mobility, and posture.